Who We Are

 We are a dedicated team of proven medtech innovators, passionate about using our know-how and experience to make medical advancement happen.

 As mentors, we help early-stage technology companies cross the chasm from novel idea to notable solution.
-Our primary focus is to help our entrepreneurs become leaders, because we understand that early-stage investors are betting on the team, not just the technology.
-Investors seek leadership teams who have demonstrated the maturity and wherewithal to navigate problems and think creatively through business setbacks.
+Our primary focus is helping our entrepreneurs become leaders because we understand that early-stage investors are betting on the team, not just the technology.
+Investors seek leadership teams who have demonstrated their ability to navigate problems and think creatively through business setbacks.
 Because, inevitably, the technology will change.

 “Investors want more and more rigor around how you can build a business that can thrive and not just a widget that can be acquired.”